Any cut in income will influence your approach to health insurance for you and your loved ones.

 The Coronavirus pandemic has negatively affected businesses all over the Country.
 Often their first reaction was to reduce costs by furloughing or terminating employees.
 If this has happened to you, remain positive, and take advantage of every service that your State provides.
 The ACA helps you in this time of need, each State provides Medicaid services, and the Health Insurance Marketplaces are great resources to provide your family with viable health coverage.

 With all five Insurance options, you must provide documentation to enroll:

 - Date of termination

-- Evidence of any applicable “qualifying event” e.g. marriage, low income.
+- Evidence of an applicable “qualifying event” (Examples: Marriage, Divorce, Lowered income.)

-OUR FINAL ADVICE is the same as the first.
-Discuss your circumstances with your employer, insurance company or your chosen Health Exchange.
-Some of your options are time-limited.
-Do it now!
+OUR FINAL ADVICE is the same as our first, discuss your circumstances with your employer, insurance company, or your chosen Health Insurance Marketplace.
+Most of your options are time-sensitive, so please, act now!